dgoldman0/arcadium-main/elementarius.md

 ## The Elements

-There are seven elements in the world of Elementarius, each controlled by its own god.
+There are seven elements in the world of Elementarius, each controlled by its own god, with the exception of Spirit, which is the unified force of all the gods.
 These elements are used to craft items and even living beings within the world of Elementarius.

 ## Players